R-Cardenas/nextflow_pipelines/README.md

 ```
 This was a particular issue with singularity images harboring picard and samtools (theyre together) and cgpMAP.
 For samtools/picard the issue appeared to be an issue of resource - ie too many processes accessing the image at once resulted in failure.
 This was a similar issue in cgpMAP, however the problem was cgpMAP accessing the reference genomes to unzip.
 If too many processes did this at once resulted in error.

-In order to circumvent this, job submissions were limited to 10 at any one time (per process) (nextflow.config: queueSize = 10) and to space submissions out (nextflow.config: submitRateLimit = '1 / 1min').
+In order to circumvent this, job submissions were limited to 10 at any one time (per process)( [nextflow.config:](config/nextflow_v0.3.config): queueSize = 10) and to space submissions out ([nextflow.config:](config/nextflow_v0.3.config) submitRateLimit = '1 / 1min').
 This reduced the number of errors, though an error error strategy is still required for these processes to retry:

 ```
 errorStrategy { sleep(Math.pow(2, task.attempt) * 200 as long); return 'retry' }